DangJustin/CapstoneProject/docs/ProblemStatementAndGoals/README.md

 # Problem Statement

-The folders and files for this folder are as follows:

-Describe ...
+This folder contains the problem statement and goals for the Housemates project.